 What is our Operational setup?

-Our Operations teams consisted of 3 DevOps Engineers with a further 7 Sys Admin/Engineers and 2 Help Desk analyst/Tech Support who were all focused on supporting a number of customers, both internal and external.
-Work carried out by the Operational team could vary from granting access to environments or designing a totally new solutions or building new AWS instances for Developers.
+Our Operations teams consisted of 3 DevOps Engineers with a further 7 Sys Admin/Engineers and 2 Help Desk analysts/Tech Support who were all focused on supporting a number of customers, both internal and external.
+Work carried out by the Operational team could vary from granting access to environments, designing totally new solutions or building new AWS instances for Developers.

 What were we trying to solve?